 - SDKs: Use our native SDKs to send us data client-side.

 - Integrations: Find documentation around our integrations.
-For a list of all of our official partners, see here.
+For a list of all of our official integrations, see here.

-- Instrumentation Training Webinars: Register for one of our instrumentation training webinars!
+- Instrumentation Training Seminars: Register for one of our instrumentation training seminars!